chanduo5/python-projects-/Rock, Paper, Scissors/README.md

 Objective: The goal of the game is to choose an option (rock, paper, or scissors) that defeats your opponent's choice according to the following rules:

->Rock crushes scissors.
+.
+Rock crushes scissors.
->Scissors cut paper.
+.
+Scissors cut paper.
->Paper covers rock.
+.
+Paper covers rock.

 ## How the Code Works: ##